smcasillas1/Capstone/README.md

      6. Pivoted all crime type count into one column
      7. Removed Property / Violent Crime have been captured separately in the file already:
           - Property Crime: includes offenses of burglary, larceny-theft, motor vehicle theft, and arson.
-          - Violent Crime: includes offenses of rape, robbery, murder, aggravated assault
+          - Violent Crime: includes offenses of rape, robbery, murder, and aggravated assault
      9. Removed all trailing spaces with TRIM function
      10. Named/Verified each column titles appropriately
      11. Formatted each column data type appropriately